Live and Let Die

 "Bond Moments," a staple of EA's games since Agent Under Fire, are scaled back to an intense degree.
-These used to be little moments of reward set up throughout missions to provide players the opportunity to do cool 'Bond-like' actions, such as using a nearby crane to push a mini-boss into molten lava instead of just shooting them.
+These used to be little moments of reward set up throughout missions to provide players the opportunity to do cool 'Bond-like' actions, such as using a nearby crane to push a level's boss into molten lava instead of just shooting them.
 In From Russia With Love, there's only one Bond Moment per mission and almost every single one is just, "find the secret room with the hidden powerup."
 Lame!

 Bond Moments also feed into the upgrade system.
 The upgrade system is pretty useless, offering only marginal improvements to weapons and gadgets in exchange for discovering intel pickups throughout each level.
 To be honest, the only upgrades worth getting are those that improve your armor and allow you to soak up more damage.
 Each weapon has two ammo types: one regular and one that's somehow 'special.'
 I don't know what makes the special ammo any more special, as I didn't notice any particular damage increase or difference in function.
 Swapping between ammo types requires pausing the game to go into your inventory, selecting the weapon, and then manually equipping the new ammo through the menu system.
-It's just a tedious bit of micromanagement, and I can't think of any good reason why there wasn't a button dedicated to doing this mid-action.
+It's nothing but a tedious bit of micromanagement, and I can't think of any good reason why there wasn't a button dedicated to doing this without having to menu-dive.
 You also use things like Bond Moments and fast mission completion times to unlock bonus missions.
 These bonus missions are terrible, repurposing small chunks of the real game into poorly designed ticking clock scenarios.
 They're more like tacked-on minigames than actual missions.
 Don't bother!